For all the challenges and unpredictability of 2020, this year-unlike-any-other also brought new opportunities for year-end charitable planning.

 Also, even though the CARES Act suspended Required Minimum Distributions (RMD) in 2020, the Qualified Charitable Distributions of up to $100,000 from IRAs for those 70 ½ and older are still available.
 These distributions are not counted toward AGI and also reduce the amount of RMDs in future years.
 And these distributions are a great way to fuel year-end giving through a charitable Fund at the Community Foundation.

 There is also speculation that the estate tax exclusion, currently at $11.58 million, may be cut in half and the current stepped-up basis for appreciated assets may be eliminated.
-If that occurs, planned gifts would become an increasingly attractive opportunity to minimize or avoid estate taxes and capital gains.
+If that occurs, planned gifts would become an increasingly attractive opportunity to minimize or avoid estate taxes and capital gains taxes.

 Partnering with the Community Foundation is a great way to make the most out of tax benefits available through charitable giving.
 A gift to the Community Foundation creates a charitable Fund, in the name of the donor, that will support the causes they care about the most.
 The donor gets more than a tax benefit, they create a legacy of bold impact in the community they love.